Shahid718/Programming-Phase-field-in-Fortran/model_A/example/README.md

 **Note:**
-This code is the Fortran version of the code published by S. Bulent Biner in the book **Programming Phase-field Modeling** as **fd_ca_v1.m**, **section 4.5 Case Study-2** with **iflag = 1**.
+This code is the Fortran version of the code published by S. Bulent Biner in the [book](https://link.springer.com/book/10.1007/978-3-319-41196-5) **Programming Phase-field Modeling** as **fd_ca_v1.m**, **section 4.5 Case Study-2** with **iflag = 1**.
 This code however uses **Dislin library** for the interactive display of the evolution of the grain.

-[This](https://link.springer.com/book/10.1007/978-3-319-41196-5) is the link to the book

 ![Output](images/book.PNG)

-This document presents the example in a self-consistent manner.
-It is divided into these sections
+This document is divided into the following sections and explains the example in an easy-to-follow format.

 * Mathematical model
 * Numerical method